 - OER as a tool for learning resource customization and pedagogical innovation

-- Supporting faculty adoptions of open educational resources
+- Tools for faculty adaptation of open educational resources

 Encouraging the Ecology of Creativity (PDF from CreativeCommons.org)

 Why is the Open Source model compelling for learning and research?